igor-trufanov/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 2. In the **Data Assets** list, click the Data Asset name.

-3. Click the **Expectations** tab.

-4. Click **New Expectation**.
+3. Click **New Expectation**.

-5. Select an Expectation type.
+4. Select an Expectation type.
 See [Available Expectations](#available-expectations).

-6. If you are adding your first expectation on this data asset, you may be able to select a time-based Batch interval for that asset.

-   - A batch is a feature of the data asset, and allows you to validate your data incrementally.
-A batch interval can only be defined once per data asset; you cannot change it after setting it.

-   - In order to be able to select a batch interval, the data asset must have at least one DATE or DATETIME column.

-   - Select the **Entire table** tab to provide all Data Asset records to your Expectations and validations, or select the **Yearly**/**Monthly**/**Daily** tab to use subsets of Data Asset records for your Expectations and validations.

-   - Select **Yearly** to partition Data Asset records by year, select **Monthly** to partition Data Asset records by year and month, or select **Daily** to partition Data Asset records by year, month, and day.

-   - **Batch column** - Select a name column from a prefilled list of DATE and DATETIME columns containing the date and time data.

-7. Complete the mandatory and optional fields for the Expectation.
-A recurring validation schedule will be applied automatically to your Expectation, based on the settings of your Expectation Suite.
+5. Complete the mandatory and optional fields for the Expectation.
+A recurring [validation schedule](/cloud/schedules/manage_schedules/) will be applied automatically to your Expectation,

-8. Click **Save** or click **Save & Add More** and then repeat steps 5 and 7 to add additional Expectations.
+6. Click **Save** or click **Save & Add More** and then repeat steps 3 through 6 to add additional Expectations.

-9. Optional.
+7. Optional.
 Run a Validation.
 See [Run a Validation](/cloud/validations/manage_validations.md#run-a-validation).

+## Optional.
+Define a Batch

+If your Data Asset has at least one DATE or DATETIME column, you can define a Batch to to validate your data incrementally.

+1. In GX Cloud, click **Data Assets**.

+2. In the **Data Assets** list, click the Data Asset name.

+3. Click **Define batch**

+4. Choose how to **Validate by**.
+Select the **Entire Asset** tab provide all Data Asset records to your Expectations and validations, or select one of the **Year**/**Month**/**Day** tabs to use subsets of Data Asset records for your Expectations and validations. **Year** partitions Data Asset records by year, **Month** partitions Data Asset records by year and month, **Day** partitions Data Asset records by year, month, and day.

+5. Select the **Batch column** that contains the DATE or DATETIME data to partition on.

 ## Edit an Expectation